Kasane (manga)

-Kasane (累－かさね－) is a Japanese suspense manga series written and illustrated by Daruma Matsuura.
+(累－かさね－, Kasane) is a Japanese manga series written and illustrated by Daruma Matsuura.
 It was published in Kodansha's seinen manga magazine Evening from April 2013 to August 2018, with its chapters compiled into fourteen tankōbon volumes.
 A live-action film adaptation was released in September 2018.
 In North America, the series is licensed for English digital release by Kodansha USA.